 So what’s a new practitioner to do?

-Savvy practitioners look for integration.
-What does that mean?
+Savvy practitioners look for integration when starting a private practice in counseling.
 In the practice world, it means finding systems that can serve more than one purpose.
 For example, why have a separate electronic medical records system, a separate billing/claims system, a separate client communication/telehealth platform and a ton of paper consent forms.
 Are they integrated?
 Probably not.
 This means you (or your staff) can spend literally hours going from one system to the next just to keep a client’s file current.
-So, even though some of these tools may be “free” or “low cost”, are they really?
+Although, some of these tools may be “free” or “low cost,” are they really?
 As they say, time is money especially in a fee-for-service business.

 TheraPlatform is a fully secure and HIPAA-compliant, integrated platform designed with therapists starting a private practice in counseling in mind.
 TheraPlatform offers a full array of services and resources for every type of practice.
 Features include scheduling, documentation, paperless intake and consent forms, billing with invoicing, credit card processing and superbills, e-claim, HIPAA-compliant video conferencing, teaching tools and a client portal.